André Heyboer: Biography

 He moved from choral singing to the roles of soloist, and developed his technique through private teaching.
 He met artists such as José van Dam.
 He followed the master classes of the "Master of Music" and took part in several concerts alongside him.
 At the Capitole de Toulouse he was a soloist in Charpentier's Louise (direction by Nicolas Joel, conductor Michel Plasson).

 He played Pristav in Boris Godunov, Noah in Britten's Noye's Fludde and a Flemish Member of Parliament in Don Carlos.

-From 2006 to 2010, he sang with some noted interpreters interpreters (Neil Schicoff, Roberto Scianduzzi, Violeta Urmana, Dennis O Neill, Annick Massis, Natalie Dessay, Sophie Koch, Ludovic Tezier).
+From 2006 to 2010, he sang with some noted interpreters (Neil Schicoff, Roberto Scianduzzi, Violeta Urmana, Dennis O Neill, Annick Massis, Natalie Dessay, Sophie Koch, Ludovic Tezier).
 At the Capitole de Toulouse he sang Wagner in Faust, Jahel in Le roi d'Ys and Roucher in Giordano's Andrea Chenier.

 At the Paris Opera he sang Rugierro in Fromental Halévy's La Juive (2007) and De Bretigny in Manon (2012).

 In 2009 he sang on the land of his Dutch ancestors at the Amsterdam Opera House, performing La Juive.
 He sang Melot in Tristan und Isolde at the same time as he took on the role of Kurwenal at the Forum de Montpellier.

 In Dijon, he played Macbeth (2008), Enrico in Lucia di Lammermoor (2009), Valentin in Gounod's Faust (2007).